Sown0205/PythonCyberSecurity/AES_Cryptography_Tool.md

 git clone https://github.com/Sown0205/PythonCyberSecurity.git
 sudo python3 AES_Cryptography_Tool.py <encrypt or decrypt>
 ```
-There are 2 options: encrypt and decrypt
+There are 2 options: encrypt and decrypt (this field is required)

 If users want to encrypt a file, type